 Considering the inexact nature of these issues, it is difficult to predict with certainty any future payments required.

 Provisions are recorded against risks of a legal and tax nature and employee disputes.
 The amount of the provisions recorded in the financial statements relating to these risks therefore represents the best estimate at that date made by the Directors.
 This estimate results in the adoption of assumptions concerning factors which may change over time and which may, therefore, have significant effects compared to the present estimates made by the Directors for the preparation of the financial statements.
-In addition, the restoration and replacement provision of the assets under concession, recorded in accordance with IFRIC 12, includes the best estimate of the charges matured at the balance sheet date for scheduled maintenance in future years in order to ensure the functionality, operations and security of the assets under concession.
+In addition, the restoration and replacement provision of the assets under concession, recorded in accordance with IFRIC 12, includes the best estimate of the charges matured at the statement of financial position date for scheduled maintenance in future years in order to ensure the functionality, operations and security of the assets under concession.

 (d) Trade receivables